Nenotriple/R-ESRGAN-AnimeVideo-UI/README.md

 After upscaling, you have the option to scale the frames back down to their original size.

-Currently only mp4, avi, mkv, are supported.
+mp4, gif, avi, mkv, webm, mov, m4v, wmv, are supported.

-## Why? 🤷
+## 🤷 Why?

 Why use this over an application like [Chainner](https://github.com/chaiNNer-org/chaiNNer), or [Topaz Video AI](https://www.topazlabs.com/)?